mmower/rez/docs/REZ.md

 This script will be called during game initialization and before the game has started.

+## <a name="object-element">Object</a>

+An `@object` element describes an author-driven concept.
+Isn't everything in Rez an object of some kind?
+Yes, but elements like `@author`, `@item`, and `@plot` have built-in meaning and functionality.
+By contrast `@object` is a blank canvas that an author can use for anything they think of.

+### Example

+Imagine we are building a role-playing game and we want to introduce the notion of classes and skills.
+Rez does not provide these concepts out of the box.
+So we can use `@object` (and, optionally, `@alias`) to this ourselves.

+    @alias class = object # begin
+      description: "A class for players and NPCs" end

+    @alias skill = object # begin
+      template: true
+      description: "Something an actor has learned how to do"
+      min: 0
+      max: 5
+      level: 0
+    end

+    @alias perk = object # begin
+      description: "Represents a class based bonus to skills and stats" end

+    @alias stat = object # begin
+      template: true
+      description: "Represents how good or bad someone is at doing things"
+      min: 3
+      max: 18
+      level_gen: 3d6
+      level: &level_gen
+    end

+    @class detective begin
+      description: "Detectives are savvy at following clues and untangling mysteries."
+      primary_stat: #perception
+      perk: #gun_license
+      skills: #{#puzzling #gunplay #drinking}
+    end

+    @class hood begin
+      description: "Hoods supply the muscle and take care of problems."
+      primary_stat: #toughness
+      perk: #dont_go_down_easy
+      skills: #{#gunplay #fisticuffs #intimidate}
+    end

+    @class dame begin
+      description: "Dames are trouble"
+      primary_stat: #charisma
+      perk: #beguile
+      skills: #{#evade #fast_talk #scheming}
+    end

+    @perk gun_license begin
+      description: "Without this cops might pick you up for flashing your lead pumper."
+      ...
+    end

+    @perk dont_go_down_easy begin
+      description: "Takes more than a bullet to put you down."
+      ...
+    end

+    @perk beguile begin
+      description: "One look into your eyes and they're putty in your hands."
+      ...
+    end

+    @skill puzzling begin
+      description: "Figuring out how the clues fit together." end

+    @skill gunplay begin
+      description: "Shooting straight, esp. when it matters." end

+    @skill drinking begin
+      description: "Hold your liquour, yes sir!"
+    end

+    @skill fisticuffs begin
+      description: "Marquis of Queensbury be damned, hit 'em where it hurts." end

+    @skill intimidate begin
+      description: "You don't actually **need** to shoot 'em." end

+    @skill evade begin
+      description: "Never be in the wrong place at the wrong time." end

+    @skill fast_talk begin
+      description: "They'll think it was you doing a favour for them!" end

+    @skill scheming begin
+      description: "They'll never see it coming."
+    end

+    @stat perception begin
+      description: "Notice what others don't."
+    end

+    @stat toughness begin
+      description: "Take a licking and keep on ticking." end

+    @stat charisma begin
+      description: "Charm their socks off."
+    end

+Now we can make use of our classes in-game:

+    @actor player begin
+      class: #detective
+    end

+Rez itself knows nothing about classes and detectives but your in-game code (scripts and behaviour tasks) can make use of the referenced objects & attributes.

+In this example `@perk` could have been a tag of some kind but we imagine that there may be perk-specific data or event handlers in a real use case.

+Note that we have set `template: true` on `@skill` and `@stat` reflecting that we probably want to create a copy of the object for each actor in particular, rather than them sharing the original (in this example the `level` attribute would could change as the game progresses).

+Note that because Rez doesn't know the "shape" of your custom objects it cannot validate them or their attributes.
+Extra care should be taken here that they are well-formed.

 ## <a name="plot-element">Plot</a>

 <emph>As of v0.8 the plot element is mainly a placeholder for future functionality.</emph>

 ### Example
 ### Required Attributes

+* priority

 ### Optional Attributes

 * tags — set of keyword